ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

-## GRIEF COUNSELING and GRIEF THERAPY FIFTH EDITION

-A Handbook for the Mental Health Practitioner
+## GRIEF COUNSELING and GRIEF THERAPY FIFTH EDITION A Handbook for the Mental Health Practitioner

-## PREFACE
+PREFACE

 The idea for this book came out of a series of workshops that I presented at the University of Chicago for mental health professionals who spent two days of continuing education time exploring their own loss history as well as learning a model-the task model-for understanding grief, bereavement, and the process of mourning.
 These workshops began in nineteen seventy-six; they were offered twice a year for groups of one hundred and were oversubscribed each year.
 Over time we offered such workshops in other parts of the United States.
 The first edition of the book was published in nineteen eighty-two and contained much of the material presented at these grief workshops,

 The title of the book came out of a lecture that I presented at the University of Florida, Gainesville.
 I was invited to present the annual Arthur G. Peterson lecture for a large group of mental health professionals.
 I titled my lecture "Grief Counseling & Grief Therapy."
 This was the first time that I had made such a distinction, but it made sense to me and its usefulness has persisted over the years.
 Grief counseling refers to the interventions counselors make with people recent to a death loss to help facilitate them with the various tasks of mourning.
 These are people with no apparent bereavement complications.
 Grief therapy, on the other hand, refers to those techniques and interventions that a professional makes with persons experiencing one of the complications to the mourning process that keeps grief from progressing to an adequate adaptation for the mourner.
 Often there are conflicts of separation with the deceased that need to be addressed.
 This requires more skill, understanding, and training than doing grief counseling, which can often be facilitated by a skilled friend or family member.

 Do we really need grief counselors?
 I had asked this question in the first edition of this book thirty-five years ago and said that I don't believe that we need to establish a new profession of grief counselors.
 I still believe this.
-We do not necessarily need a whole new profession of bereavement counselors.
-We do need more thought, sensitivity, and activity concerning this issue on the part of the existing professional groups, that is, clergy, funeral directors, family therapists, nurses, social workers, and physicians.
-To this, skills in working with grief and loss remain core essential tools for professionals who are not necessarily specialist counselors.
+D. M. Reilly, a social worker, says, "We do not necessarily need a whole new profession of... bereavement counselors.
+We do need more thought, sensitivity, and activity concerning this issue on the part of the existing professional groups, that is, clergy, funeral directors, family therapists, nurses, social workers, and physicians."
+To this, Lloyd adds, "Skills in working with grief and loss remain core essential tools for professionals who are not necessarily specialist counselors."
 I agree with this.
 What I want to do in this book is address those of you in these traditional professions who are already in a position to extend care to the bereaved and have the knowledge and skills required to do effective intervention and, in some cases, preventive mental health work.

 In this fifth edition of Grief Counseling and Grief Therapy, new information is presented throughout the book.
 Previous information is updated when possible.
 The world has changed since nineteen eighty-two when the first edition of this book was published.
 There are more traumatic events, drills for school shootings, and faraway events that may cause a child's current trauma.
 There is also the emergence of social media and online resources, all easily accessible by smartphones at any time.
 Bereavement research and services have tried to keep up with these changes.
 In the following pages I have tried to present what is current for your consideration so that you, as a mental health professional, can be most effective in your interventions with bereaved children, adults, and families.

+## REFERENCES

-## INTRODUCTION
+INTRODUCTION

 Over the thirty-five years since the first edition of this book was written, there have been a number of new concepts introduced into the field of grief, loss, and bereavement.
 Before we get into the content of this current edition, I would like to highlight some that I believe are worth noting.
 Many of these appeared during the past twenty years, and some of these I discuss in more detail in the book.
 Although tempted to put these into the top ten in order of importance, I will merely list them.
 They are all important.

 ## SOCIAL MEDIA AND ONLINE RESOURCES

 One emerging trend is the use of social media and other online resources to help people who are grieving.
-These cyber mourning resources can be used as ways to remember the deceased, as ways to conduct intervention for the bereaved, and as a way to do further research on bereavement and the mourning process.
+These cyber mourning resources can be used (a) as ways to remember the deceased, (b) as ways to conduct intervention for the bereaved, and (c) as a way to do further research on bereavement and the mourning process.
 Let me outline several ways that social media and online resources are currently being used.

 One.
 Online memorials.
 Families, friends, and others can go online and post thoughts about the deceased and send condolences to the family and friends of the deceased.
 These memorial pages are often set up by the funeral director who served the family or by non-funeral-related groups such as Open to Hope or nonprofit organizations such as Heal